-Exception

-Due to call center hours, if your appointment is in a time zone ahead of Central (i.e., Eastern or further east), you must cancel any 8 a.m. appointment by 7 p.m.
+Scheduled Cancel/Change Deadline Exception Exam Day (same time as appointment) Monday Friday of the preceding week Due to call center hours, if your Tuesday Monday of the same week appointment is in a time zone ahead of Central (i.e., Eastern Wednesday Tuesday of the same week or further east), you must cancel Wednesday of the same week Thursday any 8 a.m. appointment by Friday Thursday of the same week 7 p.m.
 CT two days in advance.
+Saturday Friday of the same week